 What You Do

 Preheat the oven to 350°F. Start by peeling and slicing your peaches.
 You want 4-5 cups worth.
 Add 1 cup of sugar and put them in the refrigerator to chill while you make the crust.
+I made this pie a second time and added 3/4 cup of sugar and it was plenty sweet.

 When everything is chilled it is time to put the pie together.
 Ladle the peaches onto the crust and include all the juices.
 You may need to poke holes with a fork into the crust to get the juices to settle in.
 Next, spread the whipped cream on top.
 Voilà!